24/7 Support Line - Call Now

 • Found wanting a drink so badly that you couldn't think of anything else or needing alcohol to function and feeling unable to cope without it.

-Self-Assessment Tests for Alcoholism
+What are the Self-Assessment Tests for Alcoholism?

 Self-assessment tests for alcoholism are screening tools designed to evaluate the alcohol consumption pattern of an individual.
 This can help you understand that your drinking habits may put you at risk of alcoholism, which often leads to alcohol-related problems.